- 1 What is a dashboard camera?

 - Watch videos from real users, not from the manufacturer.
 The manufacturer videos usually appear better than real user videos.
 They may be using a better lens on the camera.
 They may mount the camera on the outside of the windshield to minimize glare.
 They may be recording at a higher bit rate.
 They may record in perfect lighting conditions (night videos in well lit streets).
 Videos from Russian camera owners are more representative of the video quality than videos shot in Asia.

-- Be weary of videos from review sites, particularly if they are selling the camera.
+- Be wary of videos from review sites, particularly if they are selling the camera.
 Some review sites get their cameras from the manufacturer.
 The manufacturer may have provided a “ringer”, a better camera than what is available to purchase.

 - Also look at how wide the recording angle of the video recording.
 Note that most manufacturers greatly exaggerate the viewing angle.
 When the real recording angle is known, we have included this information on our dash cam FAQ pages.